 The school's lowest third for high schools is based on a student's average 8th grade ELA and math scores.
+For students who took math Regents exams in lieu of 8th grade math scores, and imputed 8th grade score is used that estimates what they would have most likely received on the regular 8th grade exam.
 For each school, three separate cutoffs are calculated: one for first-year students, one for second-year students, and one for third-year students.
 As students in their fourth year or beyond do not contribute to the credit-accumulation metrics, they are not included in the school's lowest third calculations.
 Students without 8th grade scores cannot be in the school's lowest third.